xgxg1314/My-awesome-PINN-papers/README.md

-## papers on multi-task optimization
+## Papers on multi-task optimization